RITIKHARIANI/styx/README.md

 The project
 > Look at [idea](https://github.com/rehanvipin/styx/blob/master/IDEA.md) for details about the project

 Development
-> Each part of the project is being worked on in their respective branches.
+For the best development experience, fork the repo and work on your local system.
-> We have the following branches:
+We have the following branches(add as per need):
-> * backend.test for the backend.
+* backend.test for the backend.
-> Add more as per need.
+**Please do development work in the branches and open PRs to add *fully working* changes to the master**

 Usage
 > This project is open-source and can be modified and used as allowed by the [license](https://github.com/rehanvipin/styx/blob/master/LICENSE)